JamesGreenaway/craftcms/README.md

 ```
 Here we are creating two services: traefik and mysql.
 The first service, `traefik` , is what acts as the gatekeeper to all of our other services (or containers).
 Traefik is currently undergoing some major changes and version 2.0 is still in beta.
 Despite this, we are using the beta version and will be keeping an eye on all ongoing future changes.
 Here we will open up all the ports we want to expose to our other containers.
 Ports 80 and 443 are used to route data to other containers 8080 will show Traefiks (currently being updated) UI which can be found by going to `localhost:8080`.
 Traefik will see all of our containers by listening to the docker socket, this will dynamically update according to what containers we start and stop.
 Traefik will route the data using an external network called traefik that links all our containers together.

 We also have a `certs` directory which will link all our certificates to Traefik.
-In order for Traefik to see these certificates however, we will need to reference them in a file called `dynamic_conf.toml`.
+For Traefik to see these certificates, however, we will need to reference them in a file called `dynamic_conf.toml`.
 Please make this file and see the section on Mkcert below for an example of the format of this file.

 The second service we create is called `mysql`, here we are using MySQL's official docker image.
 We are creating a named volume also called `mysql` which will store our persistent database data locally on our machine, allowing us to start and stop our container without fear of losing all our data.
 We are also using three environment variables that are required to create a root and custom user with their respective passwords.

 #### How To Run
-In order to run this file we will first need to create our external network by entering: `docker network create traefik`.
+To run this file we will first need to create our external network by entering: `docker network create traefik`.
 Now we can run our docker-compose file by entering `docker-compose up -d` inside the `traefik/` directory.
 Our services, `traefik` and `mysql` will now be initialized and running.
 To stop them running you can enter `docker-compose down` however, for the most part, these can just be left up and running all the time.
 You can see all running containers by entering `docker ps -a`.

 ### Step 2:
 Next we need a place to run our website.
 Create another separate directory with the name of our website.
 Inside that directory copy the following text in to another `docker-compose.yml` file: